YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVSTRLEN, Invalid string length xxxx: max yyyy

 Run Time Error: This indicates that YottaDB encountered a string with a length of xxxx that exceeds the maximum acceptable length yyyy in this context.
+If the caller is a SimpleAPI function, this indicates that a buffer provided by the caller is not long enough for a string to be returned, or the length of a string passed as a parameter exceeds YDB_MAX_STR.
+In the event the return code is YDB_ERR_INVSTRLEN and if \*xyz is a ydb_buffer_t structure whose xyz->len_alloc indicates insufficient space, then xyz->len_used is set to the size required of a sufficiently large buffer.
+In this case the len_used field of a ydb_buffer_t structure is greater than the len_alloc field, and the caller is responsible for correcting the xyz->len_used field.

 Action: Modify the string to an acceptable length.